The Woo: how to protect company information

 4. Will disclosure harm my business?

-Frank Ponsioen, a former accountant and a co-owner of SME sparring partner Klankboard B.V., is not so concerned about this.
+Frank Ponsioen, a former accountant and a co-owner of SME consultancy Klankboard B.V., is not too concerned about this.
 “It is true that the balance sheet and the profit and loss account give insights into your turnover, gross margins, and expense patterns.
 But as a business owner, you should know your market and competitors.
 This is the only way to stand out.
 Your competitor's numbers will then not be a surprise.
 And by the same token, neither will yours.
-On top of that, business owners who have a bv must in any case file their annual accounts with KVK.
+On top of that, business owners who have a bv must file their annual accounts with KVK anyway.
 So those figures are already public.”
 It is different for your production process or a recipe.
 “These are company-specific things that give you an advantage over your competitor.
 And you do not want to lose that advantage.”

 5. What can you do yourself?

 Lagrouw argues that governing bodies certainly do not simply go about disclosing business-sensitive information at a detailed level.
 “But it can happen if there is a request for an opinion.”
 She therefore advises business owners to at least put 'Confidential' on all documents they share with government agencies.
 This can be indicated at the beginning of the whole piece, for each paragraph, or even for each sentence.
-This last ensures that the governing body can decide precisely per item of information, business-sensitive or not, whether to disclose it.
+This last ensures that the governing body can decide per item of information whether to disclose it or not.